 According to Mantic59, the Twist is slightly less aggressive than the standard R89.
 But that would also depend on the blade you load.

 If you’re loading an aggressive blade like a Feather, you have to stay focused, but with less aggressive blades, you can relax a bit.

 Unlike its main competitor, the DE89 – the R89 has a knurled design similar to the R41.
 These grooves don’t go deep, so grip won’t be as good, especially in damp conditions.

 Here’s the closeup of the handle…

 The Grande and Twist variants are longer at over 4 inches.
 While the standard R89 is the shortest at around 3.7 inches.

 |Handle Diameter||N/A||N/A||9/16 inches|

 |Weight||64 g||80 g||82.5 g (2.9 oz.)|

 Men who’ve tested this razor say it shaves really well.
 And most of them wet shaved for the first time.

-The say that it gave them a smooth and almost nick free shave.
-One reviewer in particular said that he used the standard R89 with a Feather blade and he said that the results were “perfect”.
+They say that it gave them a smooth and almost nick-free shave.
+One reviewer, in particular, said that he used the standard R89 with a Feather blade, and he said that the results were “perfect.”